brunokrauthamer/blogs-api/README.md

     `
   - Endpoint POST /categories
     - It should add a new category to the table in the database
+    - A valid Token must be sent via headers
     - Requisition body:

     `{